-It should be noted that the implementation of this Act will not alter the tax profile for the Overseas entities, but certainly will increase the visibility in respect of the ultimate ownership of the UK land assets.
+It should be noted that the implementation of this Act does not alter the tax profile for the Overseas entities, but certainly increases the visibility in respect of the ultimate ownership of the UK land assets.

 The key ‘transparency’ measure is that when applying to be registered on the ROE, the overseas entity must disclose details of its beneficial owners, if it has any.
-A beneficial owner will be someone who has more than 25% of the shares or voting rights, in relation to the overseas entity or is in a position to exercise significant influence or control over it.
-A beneficial owner may be a person, another company or a Trust.
+A beneficial owner is broadly someone who has more than 25% of the shares or voting rights, in relation to the overseas entity or is in a position to exercise significant influence or control over it.
+A beneficial owner may be a person, another company, Government authority or a Trust.
 The information supplied to CH must be updated annually.

 The Act applies throughout the UK, but there are slightly different rules for Scotland and Northern Ireland.
 This article covers only land in England and Wales.